Ashukumar09/Ashukumar09/README.md

 <h2 align="left">Hi 👋!
-My name is Ashu  Kumar and I'm a DevOps Engineer from India</h2>
+My name is Ashu  Kumar and I'm a MERN stack developer and cloud technologies enthusiasts from India</h2>

 ###